 TIP: I made a video on my computer showing you exactly how I do this step-by-step so make sure you check it out below!

 Here’s the deal… I’ve tried every travel search engine out there and Google Flights is by far my favorite.
 No, this isn’t any way sponsored.
 They’ve just actually made it way easier to find cheaper airfare and narrow down all your options.
 Plus, the “explore feature” I show you how to use in the video is incredible.

 - I do all my flight searches with Google Flights.
 I LOVE the features of Google Flights and how user-friendly it is.

 - Watch the video below where I show you exactly how to use these features (it’s easy!)

 - If we have a little more time on a trip, I’ll look at prices to nearby airports on Google Flights too (since it may be cheaper to fly elsewhere then take a rental car, train, or another flight to the final destination).
 There’s a nice little “nearby airports” button on GF that shows you nearby airport options.
 Pretty handy.

-NOTE: Scott’s Cheap Flights is another resource I use to get notified that certain flights are on sale.
-I still book through Google Flights but SCF notifies me that it’s on sale at the moment then I immediately go to SCF to book.
+FLIGHT TIP: Scott’s Cheap Flights is another resource I use to get notified that certain flights are on sale.
+I still book through Google Flights but SCF notifies me that it’s on sale at the moment (like your personal flight watch dog) then I immediately go to GF to book.
 I would recommend signing up to get those SCF email notifications if you like to travel.
 He sends all the sale fares he finds directly to your email inbox (you can customize what you receive as well).

 For the best days to travel, how far in advance you should book a flight, and general tips on flying cheaper, go to this post: